florianschanda/miss_hit/ROADMAP.md

   real ones.
 This means that they may be much stricter than what you might be able to do, but if the tool indicates it's safe here then it's safe for real too.

-* A data-flow analysis tool to detect e.g. unused or uninitalised variables.

 * A code generator (intended targets are C, C++, and SPARK) that precisely follows the documented semi-formal semantics.